 Speaking to the UN General Assembly, Watson said,

-‘A university should be a place of refuge that takes action against all forms of violence.’
+“A university should be a place of refuge that takes action against all forms of violence.”

 What is sexual assault?

-For more information, see Reach Out’s article What is sexual assault?
+For more information, see Reach Out’s What is sexual assault? article.

 What can I do if I’m a victim of sexual assault?

-- Specialist support is available from the National Sexual Assault, Domestic and Family Violence Counselling Service on 1800RESPECT (1800 737 732).
+Specialist support is available from the National Sexual Assault, Domestic and Family Violence Counselling Service on 1800RESPECT (1800 737 732).
 For translating and interpreting service, national call 13 14 50 and ask them to contact 1800 RESPECT.

-You can find the complete guide at Reach Out’s Sexual Assualt Services.
+You can find the complete guide at Reach Out’s Sexual Assault Services.